evgeniums/cpp-validator/docs/index.md

 - `MSVC_COMPILER` (Windows only) - string representing version of MSVC compiler (e.g. *v142*);
 - `COMPILER_VERSION` (Windows only) - version of MSVC compiler (e.g. *14.2*).

-Run a script corresponding to your platform from a folder where source folder `cpp-validator` resides (i.e. go to folder `cpp-validator/../`).
+Run a script corresponding to your platform from a folder where source folder `cpp-validator` resides, for example go to folder `cpp-validator/../` and run `cpp-validator/sample-build/linux-clang.sh`.

 # License